 Why we’re doing it: Millions of people living in Canada cannot afford prescription medications.
 Canada is the only high income country where health care services are publicly insured but medications are not.
 This has impacts on the health of people living in Canada and on our health care systems.
 When people don’t take medication as directed, they have poorer health outcomes, and there are increased costs to the health care system.

-The study us supported by a number of community and organizational partners, and is funded through the Ontario Strategy for Patient-Oriented Research Support Unit and the St. Michael’s Hospital Foundation.
+The study is supported by a number of community and organizational partners, and is funded through the Canadian Institutes for Health Research, Ontario Strategy for Patient-Oriented Research Support Unit and the St. Michael’s Hospital Foundation.

 The existing patchwork system of public and private drug benefit plans is forcing millions of people living in Canada to make unfair and untenable choices about their health.
 Ontario needs to develop a system for medication coverage for all residents built on principles of equity and accessibility.